rehierl/abstract-properties/02-x-mathematics/04-0-order-theory/1-0-ordered-sets.md

 <!-- ======================================================================= -->
 ## cover relation, hasse diagrams

-Note that the reflexive transitive reduction of an order relation can be described as **the cover relation** of an order relation.
+The reflexive transitive reduction of an order relation can be described as the **cover relation** of an order relation.
+That is because the reflexive transitive closure of that cover relation is equal to the initial order relation.
+Based on that, the paths that can be formed over the edges of a cover relation can be understood to cover all the edges in the underlying order relation.

-Note that **a hasse diagram** is the drawing of an order's (reflexive) transitive reduction.
-Hence, a hasse diagram can be said to visualize the cover relation of an order and as such to "cover" an order relation.
+Since a **hasse diagram** is the drawing of the cover relation of an order relation in terms of vertices and edges, a hasse diagram can be said to visualize an order relation.

+A cover relation may therefore also be described as **a cover graph** and also as **an order graph**.
+That is, an order graph is the cover relation of an order relation.

 <!-- ======================================================================= -->
 ## read "as is"